LLNL/axom/src/docs/sphinx/coding_guide/sec10_dev_macros.rst

       // rest of method implementation
    }

-The Axom build system provides various other macros for controlling conditionally-compiled code.
-The macro constants will be defined based on CMake options given when the code is configured.
-Please see the `config.hpp` header file in the source include directory for a complete list.
+Axom provides various other macro constants for conditionally-compiled code based on which built-in and third-party libraries are being used and which Axom components are enabled.
+The macro constants are defined in the ``config.hpp.in`` file in the top-level Axom source directory.
+Each of these macro constants has the form ``AXOM_USE_<FOO>``, where ``FOO`` is the name of an Axom library dependency or the name of an Axom component.

+When CMake is run to configure an Axom build, the macro constants are set based on CMake options and Axom dependencies and this file is converted to the ``config.hpp`` header file in the Axom build space.
+The ``config.hpp`` header file is included in all Axom source and header files for consistent application of the macro constants throughout the code.

 ------------------------------------